ethereum/hive/README.md

 *Note: All smoke tests must pass for a client to be included into `hive`.*

 # Adding new validators

+Validators are `hive` testers whose sole purpose is to check that a client implementation conforms to some standardized specifications (e.g. RPC API conformance, Mist compatibility, consensus tests, etc).
+They are not meant to check a client's behavior in complex network environment, rather that given a single client instance, it seems to function correctly from the **users** perspective.

+Similar to client implementations inside `hive`, validators themselves are also based on docker images and containers:

+ * `hive` doesn't care what dependencies a validator has: language, libraries or otherwise.
+ * `hive` doesn't care how the validator is built: environment, tooling or otherwise.
+ * `hive` doesn't care what garbage a validator generates during execution.

+As long as a validator can run on Linux, and you can package it up into a Docker image, `hive` can use it to test every client implementation with it!

+## Creating a validator image

+Adding a new client validator to `hive` entails creating a Dockerfile (and related resources), based on which `hive` will assemble the docker image to use as the blueprint for validation.

+The validator definition(s) should reside in the `validators` folder, each nested as `<group>/<test>`, where `<group>` is a higher level collection of similar tests (e.g. `mist`, `consensus`), and `<test>` is an individual validator.
+Contributors are free to define new groups as long as it makes sense from a cross-client perspective.
+A few existing ones are:

+ * `ethereum` contains ports of old test frameworks from the Ethereum repositories
+ * `issues` contains interesting corner cases from clients that may affect others too
+ * `mist` contains API conformance tests to validate if a client can be a [Mist](https://github.com/ethereum/mist) backend
+ * `smoke` contains general smoke tests to insta-check is a client image is correct

+There are little contraints on the image itself, though a few required caveats are:

+ * It should be as tiny as possible (play nice with others).
+Preferrably use `alpine` Linux.
+ * It should have a single entrypoint (script?) defined, which can initialize and run the test.

+For guidance, check out the [genesis-only](https://github.com/karalabe/hive/blob/master/validators/smoke/genesis-only/Dockerfile) smoke test.

+### Defining the validator

+> Since `hive` does not want to enforce any CLI parametrization scheme on client implementations, it injects all the required configurations into the Linux containers prior to launching the client's `entrypoint` script.
+It is then left to this script to interpret all the environmental configs and initialize the client appropriately.

+What this means from a validator's perspective is, that validators themselves must define these initial chain configurations files and client behavioral modifier environment variables that will be loaded into the client images.

+To prevent duplicating the list of config files and env vars that need to be implemented to cross over from validators to clients, we'll refer the reader to the readme's [Initializing the client](#initializing-the-client) section which lists all of them, also detailing what each means.

+In short, a validator must create all of the above linked chain configuration files and define some subset of behavioral environmental variables **in the validator's docker image**.
+This is important as the validator is always started **after** the client, so all information needs to be already ready for client initialization prior to running the validator entrypoint.

+*Trick: If you don't want to initialize a tested client with a starting chain, only the genesis file, you can specify `RUN touch chain.rlp && mkdir /blocks` in the validator Dockerfile, which will create an empy initial chain and empty set of blocks.*

+### Executing the validation

+After `hive` creates and initializes a client implementation based on the docker **image** of the chosen validator, it will extract the IP address of the running client and boot up the validator with the client's IP address injected as the `HIVE_CLIENT_IP` environmental variable.

+From this point onward the validator may execute arbitrary code against the running client's:

+ * HTTP RPC endpoint exposed at `HIVE_CLIENT_IP:8545`
+ * WebSocket RPC (if supported) at `HIVE_CLIENT_IP:8546`
+ * devp2p TCP and UDP endpoints at `HIVE_CLIENT_IP:30303`

+The validation will be considered successful if and only if the exit code of the entrypoint script is zero!
+Any output that the validators generate will be saved to an appropriate log file in the `hive` workspace folder and also echoed out to the console on `--loglevel=6`.

+*Note: There is no constraint on how much a validation may run, but please be considerate.*

 # Adding new simulators